smartHinge – the original and best stay-less box hinge! 12,000+ of pairs sold to discerning box makers worldwide

 smartHinge – features in brief:

-• a simple, robust and elegant internal stop system allowing a fully round knuckle and offering secure support for the heaviest of lids.
+• a simple, robust and elegant stop system contained within a fully round, robust, 3 finger knuckle offering secure support for the heaviest of lids.

 • no ‘L’ shape and no quadrant stay – four passes, screw in place, job done.
 No other box hinge is easier to fit.

-• all British made – beautifully machined and finished by a small, family-run company in West Bromwich in the British West Midlands
+• all British made – beautifully machined and finished by dedicated British craftsmen

-• available in polished brass, rhodium plated and gold-plated
+• available in polished brass, and soon in stainless steel and gold-plated

 • the ends of the leaves can easily be squared off for those who prefer a more traditional look …

 • matches smartLock exactly …